Netflix/metaflow-docs/docs/scaling/data.md

 ### Caution: Overwriting data in S3

 You should avoid overwriting data in the same key (URL) in S3.
 S3 guarantees that new keys always reflect the latest data.
-In contrast, when you overwrite data in an existing key, there is a short period of time where a reader may see either the old version or the new version of the data.
+In contrast, when you overwrite data in an existing key, there is a short period of time when a reader may see either the old version or the new version of the data.

 In particular, when you use `metaflow.S3` in your Metaflow flows, make sure that every task and step writes to a unique key.
 Otherwise you may find results unpredictable and inconsistent.